The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Main results

-for $t\gg1$, providing that $|\mb{B}_0|\neq0$.
-In the above, we set $s_0=j-2$ or $s_0=s$ with $j=0,1,2$. \end{theorem} \begin{remark} We now explain some differences and continuities with respect to the index $\alpha\in[0,1]$ from the regularity and large time behaviors viewpoints.
-If one compares Theorem \ref{Thm-03} with Theorems \ref{Thm-01} and \ref{Thm-02}, respectively, then it is evident that \begin{itemize} \item the regularities of the solutions and initial datum for the critical case $\alpha=1/2$ are the same as those for the anomalous diffusion case $\alpha\in[0,1/2)$, which is caused by large frequencies analysis in the linear problem; \item the decay rates and asymptotic profiles for the critical case $\alpha=1/2$ continue to those for the diffusion wave case $\alpha\in(1/2,1]$, which is caused by small frequencies analysis in the linear problem. \end{itemize} \end{remark}
+for $t\gg1$, provided that $|\mb{B}_0|\neq0$. \end{theorem} \begin{remark} Comparing Theorem \ref{Thm-03} with Theorems \ref{Thm-01} and \ref{Thm-02}, respectively, it is evident that \begin{itemize} \item the regularities of the solutions and initial data in the threshold case $\alpha=1/2$ are the same as those for the anomalous diffusion case $\alpha\in[0,1/2)$.
+This can be understood by the analysis of the large frequencies in the linear problem; \item the decay rates and asymptotic profiles for the threshold case $\alpha=1/2$ coincide with those for the diffusion wave case as $\alpha\downarrow1/2$.
+This can be explained by the analysis of the small frequencies in the linear problem. \end{itemize} \end{remark}